-The first speech-language session is typically a formal assessment time where information is gathered and testing is completed with your child.
-It is a casual, relaxed atmosphere giving you the opportunity for you to express your concerns and ask any questions you may have.
+The first speech and language session is typically a formal assessment time where information is gathered and testing is completed with your child.
+It is a casual, relaxed atmosphere giving you the opportunity to express your concerns and ask any questions you may have.

 In order for the therapist to have an overall understanding of your child’s speech, language, and overall communication skills we often assess the following key areas:

 • Play skills

 How Will The Speech-Language Pathologist Pathologist (SLP) Assess These Key Areas?

 Gathering information and parent questionnaires

 The SLP will ask you about your concerns, how you think therapy can help your child and what your main goal is for your child regarding their communication.
 It is a good idea to go in to the session with an idea of what support you would like and the next steps you would like your child to achieve in their development.
 Having answers to these types of questions allows the clinician to mesh age appropriate goals to fit with the goals you see as most important and that fit with your family and lifestyle.